kate1562/project-3/README.md

         </Slider>
 ```
 ### Known bugs and errors
-* When a user views a recipe they’ve previously saved the toggle doesn’t show as “on”
+* When a user views a recipe they’ve previously saved the toggle doesn’t show as “on”.
-* When posting a recipe review the user needs to select a rating after they’ve written the text
+* When posting a recipe review the user needs to select a rating after they’ve written the text.

 ## Future Features
-* Refactor code to include a carousel component that can be easily reused and updated dynamically
+* Refactor code to include a carousel component that can be easily reused and updated dynamically.
-* A community social feed to display users’ recently posted recipes
+* A community social feed to display users’ recently posted recipes.

 ## Key Learnings
 * Using Git branching to share a common codebase and create features independently had a great impact on the efficiency of the build.